jodiqiao/internship_analysis/README.md

 ### Prerequisites

 If you would like to run my script, please install the following:
-• python 3, beautifulsoup, requests library \n
+• python 3, beautifulsoup, requests library<br/>
-• jupyter notebook \n
+• jupyter notebook<br/>

 ## Authors